D2KLab/sentinel/README.md

 ## Output
 	"I drove a Lincoln and it's a truly dream"
     Linconl -> positive
-The output of SintiNEL locates in output/ folder.
+The output of SentiNEL locates in output/ folder.
 It has result.txt file which contains the sentiment prediction result, and error_analysis.txt which contains the wrong sentiment prediction result.

 ## Team
 * Yonghui Feng